nicobytes/ng-challenge/README.md

 ### Image Processing

-I use the new `ngSrc` by Angulr to do the image processing and render the appropriate image to the display device.
+I use the new `ngSrc` by Angular to do the image processing and render the appropriate image to the display device.

 ```ts
 {